 TGbe editor: Modify the 1st paragraph in this subclause as follows (additional text and splitting of the paragraph)

-If dot11BssMaxIdlePeriod is nonzero, the STA shall include the BSS Max Idle Period element in the Association Response frame or the Reassociation Response frame.
+If dot11BssMaxIdlePeriod is nonzero or dot11MldMaxIdlePeriod is nonzero, the STA shall include the BSS Max Idle Period element in the Association Response frame or the Reassociation Response frame.
 Otherwise, the STA shall not include the BSS Max Idle Period element in the Association Response frame or the Reassociation Response frame.

+When the AP is affiliated with an AP MLD and the Association Request frame or Reassociation Request frame is received from a STA that is affiliated with an non-AP MLD, then the values carried in the BSS Max Idle Period element apply at the MLD-level.
+The MLD max idle period procedure is as define in 33.x.y.3 (MLD Max idle period management).
+The rest of this subclause defines the procedure for BSS max idle period when either the AP or the non-AP STA or both are not affiliated with an MLD.

+NOTE – An AP of an AP MLD would know that a (Re-)Association Request frame was transmitted by a STA that is not affiliated with a non-AP MLD if the frame does not include Multi-Link element.

 A non-S1G STA may send protected or unprotected keepalive frames, as indicated in the Idle Options field.